D-MK/otto-ai/README.md

 The app comes with several example scripts.
 See the [Adding Scripts guide](docs/guides/adding-scripts.md) for details on creating and managing scripts.

+**Note:** The Insulin Calculator script has been removed from the default seed scripts.
+If you need it, you can import it from `seed-data/insulin-calculator-for-supabase.json` into your Supabase account using the app's script import feature, or add it manually through the Script Editor UI.

 ## AI Script Generator

 The app includes an AI-powered script generator that can create scripts automatically from natural language descriptions.